What's in this article?

 Mortgage websites are now integrating AI and chatbots to improve the user experience and provide immediate responses to customer inquiries.

-These new chat and AI tools can answer your customer’s questions instantly and inform them of important decisions so they feel more confident in reaching out to a real person at your company.
+These new chat and AI tools can answer your customers’ questions instantly and inform them of important decisions so they feel more confident about contacting a real person at your company.

 An excellent example is Rocket Mortgage, whose AI-powered chatbox simplifies the loan inquiry process.